 Premiums paid towards a life insurance policy qualify for tax deductions under Section 80C with a limit of Rs 1.5 lakh in a financial year.
 If the premium paid exceeds 20 per cent of the sum assured of the life insurance policy, the amount eligible for tax deduction under section 80C will be limited to 20 per cent of the sum assured.
 For policies issued on or after April 1, 2012, the above mentioned limit of 20 per cent has been changed to 10 per cent.
 The proceeds from the maturity or claims on a life insurance policy are exempt under Section 10(10D).

 There are broadly three types of ULIPs that are based on the benefits they offer and are classified as Type I, Type II and Pension ULIPs (ULPPs).

-Type I ULIP: In this plan on death of the policyholder the policy pays the higher of the sum assured or the unit value of the investment to nominees.
+Type I ULIP: Upon the death of the policyholder, the policy pays the higher of the sum assured or the unit value of the investment to nominees.

-Type II ULIP: In these plans on death of the policyholder the policy pays out both the sum assured and the net asset value of the fund the policyholder invested in to nominees.
-Premiums on such plans are higher than those on Type I ULIPs and as investments come at a high level of risk, you shouldn't abandon your policy in the early years.
+Type II ULIP: On the death of the policyholder, the policy pays out both the sum assured and the net asset value (NAV) of the fund the policyholder invested in to nominees.
+Premiums on such plans are higher than those on Type I ULIPs and investments come at a high level of risk.

 Pension ULIPs: This type of ULIP combines life insurance and retirement income.
-The part of this insurance that relates to life coverage is similar to Types I and II: Upon death, the insurer pays the nominees the death benefit; if you live to retirement age, this pension plan pay back the premiums and accrued returns to you in full to buy an annuity.
+The part of this insurance that relates to life coverage is similar to Types I and II where upon the death of the policyholder, the insurer pays the nominees the death benefit; if you live to retirement age, this pension plan pay back the premiums and accrued returns to you in full to buy an annuity.